SahakyanLab/GenomicPR2Simulations/README.md

 # ATGC Network Research

-## R&D pipeline for the simulation-based explanation for the Chargaff's second parity rule phenomenon.
+## R&D pipeline for: Generalised interrelations among mutation rates drive the genomic compliance of Chargaff’s second parity rule.

-Simulation-based models are constructed based on the presence of natural equalities of mutation rates in the double stranded DNA.
-The models express the individual base contents through the underlying mutation rate constants.
+Chargaff’s second parity rule (PR-2), where the complementary base (and k-mer) contents are matching within the same strand of a double stranded DNA (dsDNA), is a phenomenon that invited many elaborations for its explanation.
+The strict compliance of nearly all nuclear dsDNA genomes to PR-2 implies that the explanation should also be similarly strict and constraining.
+In this work, we revisited the possibility of mutation rates being the drivers behind PR-2.
+Starting from the assumption-free approach, we constructed a set of kinetic equations for unconstrained simulations.
+The results were analysed in terms of their PR-2 compliance by employing symbolic regression and machine learning techniques.

 ## Installation